MetroStar/comet/README.md

 ## Getting Started

-In order to simplify the process of getting started, we have provided a starter app which includes each of the packages listed above.
+In order to simplify the process of getting started, we have provided a starter app which includes our components.
 This app also provides some additional opinionated tools to further accelerate the process of getting started.
 These additions are not required.
-The starter app repo can be found here: [WarpSpeed Starter App](https://github.com/MetroStar/warpspeed-starter-app).
+The starter app repo can be found here: [Comet Starter App](https://github.com/MetroStar/comet-starter).

 See each package directory for additional information on getting started.